bosbec/mobileresponseDocs/incomingMessageForGroupTrigger.md

-# The incoming iot message trigger #
+# Incoming message for group trigger #

 *Will start the workflow if matching the incoming message sender or receiver in a group.*